vuejs/vue-test-utils/docs/guides/usage-without-a-build-step-node.md

 const VueTestUtils = require('@vue/test-utils')
 ```

 As the comment says, `jsdom-global` must be required before `@vue/test-utils`.
-This is because `vue-test-utils` expects a DOM to be present to render the Vue components.
-If you are running the tests in a real browser, you will not need `jsdom` at all. `Vue` must also be required before `@vue/test-utils` for obvious reasons - `vue-test-utils` expects to be available, as well.
+This is because Vue Test Utils expects a DOM to be present to render the Vue components.
+If you are running the tests in a real browser, you will not need `jsdom` at all. `Vue` must also be required before `@vue/test-utils` for obvious reasons - Vue Test Utils expects to be available, as well.
 We also require `assert` from the node standard library.
 Normally we would use the matchers provided by a test runner, often in the format of an `expect(...).toEqual(...)` assertion, but `assert` will serve this purpose for this example.

 ## Writing a Test